DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-06-07-adding-questions-about-visa-sponsorship-to-organisation-details.md

       src: skilled-worker-visas--updated.png
 ---

-Previously, we did some work to [add questions about visa sponsorship to courses](/publish-teacher-training-courses/adding-questions-about-visa-sponsorship-to-courses/)
+Previously, we did some work to [add questions about visa sponsorship to courses](/publish-teacher-training-courses/adding-questions-about-visa-sponsorship-to-courses/) to Publish teacher training courses (Publish).

+We added the same questions to the Support for Publish teacher training courses (Support) so that support agents can change visa sponsorship information on behalf of providers.

 ## Types of visa available to candidates